foodcoopshop/foodcoopshop.github.io/en/installation-guide.md

 ## Configuring FoodCoopShop
 * Copy [custom_config.default.php]({{site.repo_url}}/blob/master/config/custom_config.default.php) to custom_config.php and change your configuration if you want to
-* Set `cakeServerName` to your server's data https://yourdomain.tld (e.g. https://www.yourfoodcoop.com).
+* **Important for receiving correct links in emails:** Set `cakeServerName` to your server's data https://yourdomain.tld (e.g. https://www.yourfoodcoop.com).
 Using https is recommended.
 * The default configuration is found in [app_config.php]({{site.repo_url}}/blob/master/config/app_config.php).
 * Some configuration is stored in the database and can easily be changed from the admin screen: https://yourdomain.tld/admin/configurations (Super Admin account required)
 * More configuration information in [German]({{ site.baseurl }}/de/einstellungen) and [English]({{ site.baseurl }}/en/settings)